leancodepl/comms/packages/comms/README.md

 Most common bloc that each app has is `AuthBloc` or `AuthCubit`.
 It's important for all other blocs to know and react to whether user is authenticated or not.
-All you need to do is add a `StateSender` mixin which allows every other bloc to listen for `AuthState` changes.
+With `comms`, all you need to do is add a `StateSender` mixin to the auth bloc, which allows every other bloc to listen for `AuthState` changes.

 ```dart
 class AuthCubit extends Cubit<AuthState> with StateSender {...}
 ```

-For example `UserProfileCubit` will fetch user's profile on sign in and should clear that data on sign out.
+For example, `UserProfileCubit` fetches the user's profile on sign-in and clears that data on sign-out.

 ```dart
 class UserProfileCubit extends ListenerCubit<UserProfileState, AuthState> {